stakater/Reloader/docs/How-it-works.md

 STAKATER_FOO_SECRET
 ```

-If the environment variable is found then it gets its value and compares it with new configmap hash value.If old value in environment variable is different from new hash value then reloader updates the environment variable.
+If the environment variable is found then it gets its value and compares it with new configmap hash value.
+If old value in environment variable is different from new hash value then reloader updates the environment variable.
 If the environment variable does not exist then it creates a new environment variable with latest hash value from configmap and updates the relevant `deployment`, `daemonset` or `statefulset`

 Note: Rolling upgrade also works in the same way for secrets.